maRT-sk/jinjaxcat/readme.md

 ### Prerequisites

+- Python 3.9 or newer
+- Git

 Before you start with JinjaXcat, make sure Python and Git are already installed on your system.

 ### Installation

 Follow the steps below to install JinjaXcat via the command line.

-Clone the repository to your local machine:
+Clone the repository to your machine:

 ```
 git clone https://github.com/maRT-sk/JinjaXcat.git
-cd JinjaXcat
+cd jinjaxcat
 ```

-Set up a new Python virtual environment:
+Within the project's root directory, create a new Python virtual environment named 'venv':

 ```
-$ python3 -m venv venv
+python -m venv venv
 ```

+_**Note:** If 'python' is not registered as an environment variable, replace 'python' with the path to your Python installation.
+The virtual environment's name 'venv' can be changed as per your preference.
+You can also choose to create/activate the virtual environment at a different path._

 Activate the virtual environment:

 ```
-# Windows
+# Windows (PowerShell)
-$ path\to\venv\Scripts\activate.bat
+.\venv\Scripts\activate
 # Unix
-$ source path/to/venv//bin/activate
+source ./venv/bin/activate
 ```

-Install the required dependencies:
+With the virtual environment activated, install the necessary dependencies:

 ```
 pip install -r requirements.txt